Septum Piercings: Guide & Images

 What Is A Septum Piercing?

 Septum piercings go in the center of the tip of your nose – right between the nostrils.
-Because of the bit of skin you have on the end of your nose, your piercer won’t have to go through cartilage to pierce your septum.
+Thanks to the bit of skin you have at the end of your nose, your piercer won’t have to go through any cartilage to pierce your septum.
 It will go through the skin on one side and right out the other side while going beneath the cartilage that separates your nostrils.

 The one drawback is that not everyone has the perfect septum for this piercing.
 People who have a severely deviated septum shouldn’t do this piercing because it can look crooked and hurt way worse than it should.
 If your septum is only deviated slightly, you can still have this done and it will look just fine.

 One of the big perks of getting a septum piercing is that you can change your mind later, remove the piercing and forget about it.
-Because the holes are inside your nose rather than on the surface of your skin like many piercings are, you won’t have weird-looking holes that give away your piercing past.
+Seeing as the holes are inside your nose rather than on the surface of your skin like many piercings are, you won’t have weird-looking holes that give away your piercing history.